xtofuub/SpoofMail/README.md

    - **Your Name**: Your name. 👤
    - **Attachment**: Optional file attachment. 📎

-2. **Click the "Send Message" button** to submit the form. 🚀
+2. **Click the "Preview Email" button** to review your email before sending. 👀

-3. A status message will appear indicating whether the email was sent successfully or if there was an error. ✅❌
+3. **Click the "Send Message" button** to submit the form. 🚀